norc-heal/heal-app-docs/docs/resulttrack/addresult.md

         2. The files you drag and drop will automatically appear in the "Associated Files/Dependencies" section in the form.

         ![](../app-screenshots/results-multi-auto.PNG)

-        !!!
-Note

-            **You should only utilize one of the above methods for entering dependencies when adding a specific result.** If you add some files as associated files/dependencies manually and then utilize the "Add Multiple Results Dependencies" option, those files will overwrite the files you entered manually.

 #### Results Support